sahahn/parc_scaling/docs/index.md

 for regression predictors and
 [area under the receiver operator characteristic curve (ROC AUC)](https://scikit-learn.org/stable/modules/model_evaluation.html#roc-metrics) for binary predictors, for each of the combinations.
-Performance metrics are then converted in the results into a measure of [Mean Rank](./results_intro#mean-rank).
+Performance metrics were then converted in the results into a measure of [Mean Rank](./results_intro#mean-rank).

 ## Base Experiment Results